Inner West Light Rail: Dulwich Grove

 The Dulwich Grove stop is located in a cutting between New Canterbury Road and Hercules Street in Dulwich Hill.
 Dulwich Grove was the name of one of the area's two earliest land releases and first use of the name Dulwich.

 The original design provided access to the stop from both Hercules Street and New Canterbury Road.
 The access from Hercules Street was subsequently removed from the design with a pathway provided to New Canterbury Road in its place.

 Dulwich Hill

-The Dulwich Hill stop (known as Dulwich Hill Interchange during planning and construction) is located in the southern part of the suburb of Dulwich Hill, adjacent to Dulwich Hill railway station on the Bankstown Line.
+The Dulwich Hill stop (known as Dulwich Hill Interchange during planning and construction) is located in the southern part of the suburb of Dulwich Hill, adjacent to Dulwich Hill railway station on the Bankstown line.
 The stop sits at the end of Bedford Crescent, where the Rozelle branch line joined the main Metropolitan Goods railway line and is thus the terminus of the light rail.

-In the 2014 extension's Environmental Assessment the stop was proposed to be located parallel to the railway station with direct access from Wardell Road.
-This was to have been achieved by widening the cutting used by the railway lines and removing angle parking on Bedford Crescent.
-It was proposed to construct an island platform with two tracks.

-The design was altered after a review favoured moving the stop to the end of Bedford Crescent.
-This final design includes a single side platform and is further away from the railway station than the original proposal, but includes a connection to Jack Shanahan Park on the western side of the light rail alignment, which improved access to the park from the east and access to the stop from the west.
-Other improvements cited were reduced construction cost and environmental impact due to the elimination of the extensive work required to widen the cutting under the original proposal, and the reduced need to interface with RailCorp assets.

 In light of increasing patronage on the line, the single track terminus at Dulwich Hill now limits the number of services on the line, with frequency unable to be less than every eight minutes.
 In 2017, Transport NSW promised to consider upgrading the line to allow more services, including looking at the Dulwich Hill terminus, or alternatives such as running shuttle services to Lilyfield.

-The quickest access to the city is via the heavy rail line.
-The light rail runs to the north, in contrast to the heavy rail's east–west route.